 GUM RECESSION (also called gingival recession) is a frequent symptom of gum disease.
 As the gums recede, more of the roots are revealed which can make teeth appear longer and also create sensitivity to hot or cold liquids or food.
 It also exposes the tooth to increased damage from gum disease, as bacteria, plaque, and tartar attack the surface of the tooth and the root.

 During a SOFT-TISSUE GRAFT, tissue from the top of your mouth or another source is sewed to the gum area, covering the roots and restoring the gum line to its original, healthy location.
 This procedure can also be performed for cosmetic reasons.

 Periodontics is one of the nine dental specialties recognized by the American Dental Association.
-As periodontists, DR. THOMAS SWEENEY, DR. NEAL RAVAL, and DR. LAURA MOON focus their practice on the diagnosis, treatment and prevention of diseases that effect the soft tissue and bone supporting the teeth and jaw.
+As periodontists, DR. THOMAS SWEENEY, DR. NEAL RAVAL, DR. LAURA MOON, and DR. ELIZABETH EASLEY focus their practice on the diagnosis, treatment, and prevention of diseases that affect the soft tissue and bone supporting the teeth and jaw.
 Periodontists receive extra training in periodontal treatment in both non-surgical and surgical oral procedures as well as in placing DENTAL IMPLANTS.
 Periodontists are highly trained dentists that excel in this specialty.
 If you are in need of expert periodontal treatment (gum disease) then a specialized Periodontist is the best option for you.